garrandall/popular-music-data/tracks/so-help-me-girl-joe-diffie.md

 You had to love me till I couldn't get enough

 So help me girl
 You've gone too far
 Its way too late
 To save my heart
 The way it feels
 Each time we touch
 I know Ive never been so loved
 And I can't help myself
 So help me girl

 So help me girl
 You've gone too far
 Its way too late
 To save my heart
 The way it feels
 Each time we touch
 I know Ive never been so loved
 And I can't help myself
 So help me girl

-Now I cant help myself so help me girl
+Now I can't help myself so help me girl